 The lease for the office accommodation at Wine Australia, corner Botanic and Hackney Roads, Adelaide, South Australia commenced 31 March 2016 with an annual right of renewal until 30 March 2021.
-The current lease term expires 30 March 2021.
+The current lease term expires 30 March 2021, and current negotiations are in progress to nenew the lease for a further term.
 Lease payments are subject to the annual increase in accordance with movements in the consumer price index.